Street food in South Korea

-Street food in South Korea has traditionally been seen as a part of popular culture in Korea.
+Street food in South Korea has traditionally been seen as a part of popular culture in South Korea.
 Historically, street food mainly included foods such as eomuk, bungeo-ppang and tteok-bokki.
-Street food has been sold through many types of retail outlets, with new ones being developed over time.

-Recently, street food has seen a popular resurgence in South Korea, such as at the night market at Hangang Park, which is called "Bamdokkaebi Night Market".
+Street food has been sold through many types of retail outlets, with numerous new varieties being developed over time.
+In recent years, street food has seen a popular resurgence in South Korea.

 History

 There are many kinds of traditional street food in South Korea.
 For example, glutinous rice cake (called Chapssal-tteok) with buckwheat jelly, dalgona, which is a candy made from baking soda and sugar, a fish shaped bun with bean jam called Bungeo-ppang, roasted sweet potato, and Chinese pancakes with brown sugar filling (called Hotteok).
 The traditional street foods are most common in the winter season; in the summer season ice cream is more popular.

 In the Joseon period street vendors began to form a base of economic activity in the low-income bracket around markets.
 After the Korean War street vendors prospered by serving refugees and the large numbers of U.S. troops.
 Street food's influences come from the Cheonggyecheon Stream, Itaewon, and Jongno districts.
 Street food has become an important part of food culture in South Korea.

 After the Korean War, street food vendors made a huge impact on people who had a lower standard of living by providing them with affordable meals.
 It was in the 1300s when food stalls started to arise at the Joseon markets.
 Before the 1960s, most of the food sold at street stalls were jinppang, steamed bread filled with red-bean paste, and hoppang, steamed buns that could be filled with vegetables or meats.
 These traditional snacks could easily be called 'the ancestors of Korean street food', since they were passed down to Korea from Japan during the early 1900s.
 Foods such as jinppang and hoppang started to sell in food vendors in the 1960 and additional items like tteobokki and gimbap made their ways in the 1970s.